poetapp/node/README.md

 Returns 404 if the claim isn't found in this Node's database.
 This doesn't strictly mean the claim doesn't exist in the Po.et network — it just doesn't exist in this Node.

-### `GET /works?publicKey=...`
+### `GET /works?publicKey=...&limit=x&offset=x`
-Returns an array of claims — all the claims belonging to the passed public key.
+Returns a paginated array of claims — all the claims belonging to the passed public key.
+Default limit per request is 10 claims.
+This is configurable with limit and offset paramaters where offset is the number of claims to skip and limit is the number of claims returned per request.

-### `GET /works`
+### `GET /works?offset=x&limit=x`
-Retrieving all works isn't supported yet.
-The Node will assumme you intended to call `GET /works?publicKey=undefined`, which will normally return an empty array.
-Support for this endpoint will be added in the future.
+Returns a paginated array of claims - defaulted to 10 per request.
+This is configurable with limit and offset paramaters where offset is the number of claims to skip and limit is the number of claims returned per request.

 ### `POST /works`
 Publish a work.